Ah, it’s dog massage day. A great recipe for a healthy and happy dog.

 Could My Dog Benefit From a Regular Massage?

-While all dogs can ultimately benefit from a massage, there are particular dogs that really benefit from a regular session.
+While all dogs can ultimately benefit, there are particular dogs that really benefit from a regular session.

 - Dogs that compete in agility competitions.